 The first year, not a minute passed that the box was under the tree and my son started demanding “Open!
 Open!
 Open!
 Baby!
 Baby!
 Baby!”
 I reminded him that baby Jesus is coming soon and we will open it before bed on Christmas Eve.
 He settled down once I promised him that he will get to unwrap the box and put Jesus back in each of the mangers.

 When we put Jesus in the box and I told him that Jesus will be here soon, it will hopefully make a bigger impact on him come Christmas Eve.

 The box of baby Jesus figurines will also be the first present that he gets to open.
 This is quite symbolic to the fact that despite all the hours we spend shopping, wrapping and exchanging gifts, Jesus Christ is the best gift that we will ever receive.

 “Because of his boundless love, Jesus became what we are that he might make us to be.” – Saint Irenaeus of Lyons

-Next year, I will continue with the tradition with my little love of placing baby Jesus in the box, wrapping it and putting this greatest gift under the tree.
-I pray that my son will always nestle Jesus in his heart and soul and carry Him there for all his life; realizing that Jesus Christ’s birth is our greatest gift.
+I hope to continue with the tradition with my little loves of placing baby Jesus in the box, wrapping it and putting this greatest gift under the tree.
+I pray that my son will always nestle Jesus in his heart and soul and carry Him there for all their lives; realizing that Jesus Christ’s birth is our greatest gift.

 Do you have any special traditions with baby Jesus that you share with your family?
 Please share with us on Facebook.